 The James Hazen Hyde Prize (1948) was established to acknowledge the best work on Franco-American relations or on the history of France in the nineteenth century.

 The Jusserand Medal (1925–37) acknowledged the best work on international intellectual progress, in particular vis-à-vis relations between the United States and Europe.

 The Military History Prize/Johnston Prize (1915–20) was created as a one-time award to recognize the best monograph in the field of military history.

 The Robert Livingston Schuyler Prize (1951–91) recognized the best published work in the field of modern British, British imperial, or British Commonwealth history written by a citizen of the United States.
 The Schuyler Prize was superseded by the Forkosch Prize in 1993.

 The Moses Coit Tyler Prize (1957–61) was conferred for the best manuscript in American intellectual history.

 The Watumull Prize (1945–82) recognized the best book on the history of India.

 The Justin Winsor Prize (1896–1938) was the first prize established by the American Historical Association, and sought to encourage and acknowledge previously unpublished authors and young scholars without an established reputation in the profession.

 Congratulations to Prize Recipients

 The AHA celebrates the achievements of historians for their writing, teaching, and service.
-We look forward to honoring the 2014 winners at the ceremony on January 2, 2015, in New York City.
+We look forward to honoring the 2015 winners at the ceremony on January 7, 2016, in Atlanta.